Bazgh/mialab/README.md

 # Medical Image Analysis Laboratory

-Welcome to the medical image analysis laboratory (MIALab).
-This repository contains all code you will need to get started with classical medical image analysis.
+This repository contains all codes for classical medical image analysis, and is provided by the instructor.

-During the MIALab you will work on the task of brain tissue segmentation from magnetic resonance (MR) images.
+During the MIALab we worked on the task of brain tissue segmentation from magnetic resonance (MR) images.
-We have set up an entire pipeline to solve this task, specifically:
+The instructors have set up an entire pipeline to solve this task, specifically:

 - Pre-processing
 - Registration